AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/customerio-webhook.md

 ### Guardrails {#guardrails}

-For information on guardrails, please refer to the [[DNL Customer.io] Timeouts and failures page](https://customer.io/docs/webhooks/#timeouts-and-failures).
+For information on guardrails, please refer to the [[DNL Customer.io] timeouts and failures page](https://customer.io/docs/webhooks/#timeouts-and-failures).

 ### Validation {#validation}

 To validate that you have correctly set up the source and [!DNL Customer.io] messages are being ingested, follow the steps below:

 * You can check the [!DNL Customer.io] **[!UICONTROL Activity Logs]** page to identify the events being captured by [!DNL Customer.io].

 ![Customer.io UI screenshot showing activity logs](../../../../images/tutorials/create/marketing-automation/customerio-webhook/activity-logs.png)

 * In the Platform UI, select **[!UICONTROL View Dataflows]** beside the [!DNL Customer.io] card menu on the sources catalog.
 Next, select **[!UICONTROL Preview dataset]** to verify the data that was ingested for the events that you have selected within [!DNL Customer.io].

 ![Platform UI screenshot showing ingested events](../../../../images/tutorials/create/marketing-automation/customerio-webhook/platform-dataset.png)